 Skip to content

-Fuseraft CLI — Design Document
+fuseraft CLI — Design Document

 This document describes the architecture and design decisions behind fuseraft-cli.
 It is meant to be a living reference for contributors and for future conversations with AI assistants working in this codebase.